maxant/kafka-data-consistency/contracts/README.md

 # TODO

-- creating a contract version needs to first validate that there is no overlap with other versions with the same number!
+- connect contract to a partner
+  - partners come from topic
+- send creation and replacement to neo4j
+- add ui to allow for indexing and replacing
 - try putting further attributes into their own table => or even verticalised, to compare performance...
-- or is the problem that the attributes have different valid periods, and so belong in different tables?
+  - especially size of database, since saving all attributes in one table doesnt appear to be properly normalised!
+- reading datetime from mysql is causing millis to be dropped when they are zero
 - @QuarkusTest
-- reading datetime from mysql is causing millis to be dropped when they are zero
 - mysql client is showing localdatetime as timezoned, even tho java and intellij plugin works... how to tell mysql client to behave?